comit-network/RFCs/RFC-002-SWAP.md

 ### `body`

-The body is defined in the RFC of the given `Protocol`.
+The body is defined in the RFC of the given `protocol`.

 # Examples